sap-tutorials/abap-core-development/tutorials/abap-environment-business-configuration-object/abap-environment-business-configuration-object.md

 To use the [**Business Configuration Change Logs**](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/5c6cf20499894f1083e80dba7c5963d4.html) app, enable the Log Changes function to track configuration changes in your business configuration tables.

 >In client-specific Customizing tables, buffering is usually switched on using a generic key with a number of key fields equal to 1.
-In client-specific Customizing text tables, buffering is usually switched on using a generic key with the number of key fields 2 to include the language key field.
+In client-specific Customizing text tables, buffering is usually switched on using a generic key with the number of key fields equal to 2 to include the language key field.

 >Read operations on the CDS view entities do not benefit from the table buffer, but have their own buffer mechanism, see this [blog](https://blogs.sap.com/2022/01/27/buffering-cds-view-entities/).
 Consider reading directly from the buffered customizing tables in your application code.